 What is Japanese manicure?

-First of all, the professional performing Japanese manicure is not called an aesthetician, but rather a master.
+First of all, the professional performing Japanese manicure is not called an aesthetican, but rather a master.
 Very fitting title.
 This professional assesses your hands, and your nails, and decides how to proceed.
 It’s amazing what your nails and hands can reveal about your health.

 All of the ingredients that are being used during the Japanese manicure are made from natural materials.
 The tools that are used are ceramic nail files, calfskin polishing units, and orange tree sticks.
 The disinfectants, oils, and creams are also made with natural ingredients.
 Some most commonly used ingredients include pearl powder, ginseng, rice milk, beeswax, jojoba oil, bamboo extract, seaweed extract, vanilla extract, lotus seed extract, red tea extract, and yang-ylang oil.

-The whole idea behind this manicure is to allow weakend and damaged nails to be restored to their natural glory.
+The whole idea behind this manicure is to allow weakened and damaged nails to be restored to their natural glory.
 Even though you can see amazing results right after the first application of this manicure, you’ll need several Japanese manicures for the nails to become firm, smooth, and elastic, and to acquire a healthy pink shade and natural shine.

 What is the treatment like?